mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 In general, we can't assume the business side to know about bounded contexts.
 They are mostly a software development problem, and the learning loop about them will be closed in software development first.

-Put in another way, the business stakeholder are not a reliable source of direct information about bounded contexts. _Asking_ about bounded context will get some information, that could not be trusted blindly.
+Put in another way, the business stakeholders are not a reliable source of direct information about bounded contexts. _Asking_ about bounded context will get some information, that could not be trusted blindly.

 ## Enter EventStorming

 EventStorming is a flexible workshop format that allows a massive collaborative exploration of a very complex domain.
-There are now several recipes[^ESR], but the one that better fits
+There are now several recipes[^ESR], but the one that better fits our need to discover context boundaries is the **Big Picture EventStorming**: a large scale workshop (usually involving 15-20 people, but I facilitated workhsops with more than 30) where software people and business people are building together a behavioral model of the entire business.

 At the very root the recipe is really simple: